lukemcdonald77/live_chart/README.md

-instructions:
+usage:
+1. run "npm install"

-run "npm start" and see mainFiGuessr.js file for further detail
+2. run "npm start"
+3. see mainfiguessr.js for further detail/instruction

+make sure to have an AlphaVantage API key!